dashjoin/platform/dashjoin-docs/docs/development-production.md

 Resources like databases and REST endpoints are critical resources when working with Dashjoin.
 Therefore, it is quite common to use different sets of resources for development and production.
-As described in the section on automatic GIT checkout above, the production credentials are usually checked into the code repository.
+As described in the section on automatic Git checkout above, the production credentials are usually checked into the code repository.
 During development, you can use [environment](../installation/#environment) variables to specify alternative values for url, username, hostname, port, database, and password to be used for functions and databases as follows: